 Window Film Can Reduce Energy Costs

-High-reflectivity window film, also called solar window film, can be an affordable way to start saving energy and saving money on your monthly electric bills without spending a lot to upgrade your home’s windows, like you would with solar-control glazed, or low e2 coated, glass.
+High-reflectivity window film, also called solar window film, can be an affordable way to start saving energy and reducing your monthly electric bills without spending a lot to upgrade your home’s windows, like you would with solar-control glazed, or low e2 coated, glass.

 How Window Film Helps Cut Energy Costs

 After-market solar window films work by blocking the sun’s ultraviolet (UV) light – and, with some film types, the sun’s infrared light – while allowing visible light to pass through.
 As light enters your home, less heat enters along with it, allowing you to use less energy to cool your home.

 How effective window films can be at saving energy are usually determined by three main factors:

 – the size of the window the greater the window surface area, the more window film will help when it comes to saving energy